telerik/docs-seed/README.md

 sh start-docs.sh
 ```

 - This is it!
-You can find the documentation site on the following address: *http://0.0.0.0:4400/*.
-If you can't open the previous URL, replace the '0.0.0.0' with 'localhost' - *http://localhost:4400*.
+You can find the documentation site on server address which is written in the terminal: *http://0.0.0.0:4000/*.
+If you can't open the previous URL, replace the '0.0.0.0' with 'localhost' - *http://localhost:4000*.
+> For example, for WPF documentation this would be: http://0.0.0.0:4000/devtools/wpf/